irskep/computerwords/docs/about.md

    not require authors to constantly refer to syntax references or other meta-documentation.
 4. Since the documentation is for software, Computer Words should make it easy to integrate with software.
-Plugins (custom tags) are a core feature.
+Plugins are a core feature.

 ## Value Proposition